Dutchmick/social_job_webscraper/README.md

-social job search webscraper
+Social job search webscraper
 ==============================

-On LinkedIn and similar its difficult to find social jobs and receive alerts.
-This webscraper is intended to make that process easier by scraping a number of websites based on job title criteria and return openings.
+On LinkedIn and similar aggregator websites its difficult to find relevant social tech jobs and receive alerts.
+As a result, I need to visit multiple websites to find relevant jobs.

+This objective of this project is to speed up my job search by creating a script that extracts relevant jobs from websites I currently use for my job search.
+The end result is a list of relevant jobs with a weblink for more details and possibility to apply.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    │
+    │    │    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.